aradazr/az-magic/README.md

 A new Flutter project.

-this priject is a fun magic app with simple math.
+this project is a fun magic app with simple math.

 i hope you enjoy it.